Offered in two body styles, hatchback and sedan, the Ford Focus US production run lasted from 2000 to 2018.

 Are Ford Focus Expensive to Maintain?

-Maintenance on your Ford Focus will set you back around $569 annually.
 That is higher than the average for compact cars ($526).
 The Ford Focus model’s maintenance costs also dwarf that of rivals, including the Toyota Corolla ($362) and Honda Civic ($368).

 Additionally, the Ford Focus has a higher-than-average rate of serious problems compared to compact cars in general.

-The average for severe repairs on the Ford Focus is 13% compared to 11% for compact cars.
+The average for severe repairs on the Ford Focus is 13% compared to 11% for competing compact cars.
 This means increased ownership costs as severe repairs often cost three times the average repair.

 How Long Do the Brakes Last?

 Brake pads on the Ford Focus should last anywhere between 30,000 to 60,000 miles.
 Brake rotors, on the other hand, can last up to 70,000 miles.
-You will need to inspect both pads and rotors periodically, say 15,000 miles.

 How Long Do the Focus Batteries Last?

-The batteries on the Ford Focus models can last up to 80,000 miles or more with proper maintenance.
+The batteries on the Ford Focus models can last up to 60,000 miles or more with proper maintenance.

 How Long Do the Tires Last?